levon003/levon003.github.io/_posts/2025-02-04-train-test-split.md

 73% of the simulations produce an overestimate of true performance; 43% overestimate true accuracy by 2 percentage points or more.
 This simulation demonstrates the pattern that Recht et al. observe, and it means we should be skeptical of long-standing benchmark performance as a valid estimate of true model performance on the task... even when there is _zero_ shift in the true distribution!

-The true situation is likely much worse, as researchers get trapped in local minima, explore modeling configurations non-systematically, and avoid publishing negative results.
-That's why updated versions of benchmarks is one of the most valuable and under-appreciated tasks in machine learning research.
+The reality of overestimating true model performance from benchmarks is likely much worse, as researchers get trapped in local minima, explore modeling configurations non-systematically, and avoid publishing negative results.
+That's why publishing updated versions of benchmarks is one of the most valuable (but under-appreciated) tasks in machine learning research.

-Ben Recht [would likely deny](https://www.argmin.net/p/flavors-of-overfitting) that we should call the observations of this simulation overfitting.
+The results of this simulation demonstrate the same negative impact on external validity that Recht et al. found, but Ben Recht [would likely deny](https://www.argmin.net/p/flavors-of-overfitting) that we should call this "overfitting".
 He identifies three kinds of overfitting:
 > 1. _Statistical overfitting_.
 This occurs because a test set gives a nonzero, though unbiased, estimate of prediction error.
 > 2. _Adaptive overfitting_.
 This occurs because we look at the test set too much and then perform poorly on a new iid sample.
 > 3. _Contextual overfitting_.
 This occurs because the new data differs in some way from the data we use to train our model.